Transgender health care: Hormone replacement therapy (gender-affirming hormone therapy)

 Access to hormone replacement therapy has been shown to improve quality of life for people in the female-to-male community when compared to female-to-male people who do not have access to hormone replacement therapy.
-Despite the improvement in quality of life, there are still dangers with hormone replacement therapy, in particular with self-medication.
+Feminizing therapy has also been found to improve well-being.
+Interestingly, one systematic review determined that "Overall, the qualitative literature tended to support positive changes in well-being among people after starting feminizing hormone therapy, although often with the qualification that improvements in well-being were attributed to satisfaction with changes in appearance rather than to direct effects of hormones on psychosocial states."

+Hormone therapy for transgender individuals has been shown in medical literature to be safe, when supervised by a qualified medical professional.
+Monitoring of risk factors associated with hormone replacement therapy, such as prolactin levels in transgender women and polycythemia levels in transgender men, are crucial for the preventive health care of transgender people taking these treatments.

+Many transgender people lack access to a supportive, high quality, non-discriminatory health care system.
+Therefore, the only option for GAHT may be self-administered medications (testosterone, oestrogen, anti-androgens,..etc.), without professional guidance.
 An examination of the use of self-medication found that people who self-medicated were more likely to experience adverse health effects from preexisting conditions such as high blood pressure as well as slower development of desired secondary sex characteristics.

-Hormone therapy for transgender individuals has been shown in medical literature to be safe, when supervised by a qualified medical professional.

 Transgender people seeking surgery may be informed they will need to take hormones for the rest of their life if they want to maintain the feminizing effects of oestrogen or the masculinizing effects of testosterone.
 Their dose of hormones will usually be reduced, but it should still be enough to produce the effects that they need and to keep them well, and to protect them against osteoporosis (thinning of the bones) as they get older.
 If they are still on hormone blockers, they will stop taking them altogether.

-Monitoring of risk factors associated with hormone replacement therapy, such as prolactin levels in transgender women and polycythemia levels in transgender men, are crucial for the preventive health care of transgender people taking these treatments.